mvolkmann/blog/src/hot-topics-2024.md

   Cloudflare workers run in a network of data centers that use V8 isolates that have very low latency (approximately 25ms in my testing).

-- write in a variety of programming languages, including JavaScript, TypeScript, Rust, C, and C++.
+- ability to write in a variety of programming languages, including JavaScript, TypeScript, Rust, C, and C++.

 - run instantly without cold starts